DBE Program Info

 Announcements

-- Firms that do not submit the required documents will remain inactive, and their participation on projects will not count toward DBE goals.
+- Firms that do not submit the required documentation will remain inactive, and their participation will not count toward DBE goals.

 - Firms that are not interested in moving forward at this time should notify Kyle Watkins of their decision.

-- Firms that are unsure may choose to submit their documents at a later date; reevaluation can occur anytime, but firms will remain inactive until it is completed.
+- Firms that are unsure may choose to submit their documents at a later date; reevaluation can occur at any time, but firms will remain inactive until the process is completed.

 Featured Article